OakesekAo/CubeSolver/README.md

-# JsSiteTemplate
+# Cube Solver
-site template for JS projects
+Work in progress for a 3x3 cube solver